ptrr/dotfiles-2/README.md

 The wallpaper image file is courtesy of [Alena Aenami](https://www.artstation.com/aenamiart).

+The slick greeter background is courtesy of Photo by [Michael Fertig on Unsplash](https://unsplash.com/photos/DWWe3bhkj9k).

 All code herein is a combination of my own work, adaptations from others' contributions, man pages, and wiki articles.